srinivasan2022/srinivasan2022/README.md

 -->
 - About Me 🙋‍♂️

-> I am a recent Computer Science Engineering graduate with a keen interest in cloud computing, particularly in the **Microsoft Azure ecosystem**.
-Currently interning as a Cloud Engineer at **Cloudslize**, I am dedicated to expanding my knowledge and expertise in **Azure** technologies while contributing to real-world projects.
+> I am a Computer Science Engineering graduate with a deep passion for cloud computing, particularly within the **Microsoft Azure ecosystem**.
+Currently interning as a Cloud Engineer at **Cloudslize**, I am committed to deepening my expertise in **Azure** technologies and actively contributing to impactful real-world projects.